albert-dinh-01/portfolioadswe.github.io/Disperse.md

 ## **Overview**

 Disperse is a **decentralized social networking platform** inspired by [Diaspora\*](https://diasporafoundation.org/) and [ActivityPub](https://www.w3.org/TR/activitypub/).
-Originally developed as a **University of Alberta group project**, the application enables users to share posts, interact with followers, and manage content in a **distributed** environment (which means that users can host their own instance of Disperse (Nodenet)).
+Originally developed as a **University of Alberta group project**, the application enables users to share posts, interact with followers, and manage content in a **distributed** environment, which means that users can host their own instance of Disperse (Nodenet)!

 After the project ended, I added features to the project to build skills in using AWS services.
-And it has been significantly extended with **cloud deployment** on AWS.
-I originally attempted to deploy and run the containerized Docker version of this application onto AWS Elastic Container Service, but I found that it was too expensive for this project.
-So I decided to use a small and free AWS EC2 t2.micro instance, AWS RDS for PostgreSQL, and AWS S3 to deploy the application.
+And the project has been significantly extended with **cloud deployment** on AWS.
+I originally attempted to deploy and run the containerized **Docker** version of this application onto **AWS Elastic Container Service**, but I found that it was too expensive for this project.
+So I decided to use a small and free **AWS EC2 t2.micro** instance, **AWS RDS for PostgreSQL**, and **AWS S3** to deploy the application to the internet.
 I also added **Dockerization** and **HTTPS support** to the project.

 ## **Acknowledgements**